peterkuma/masters-thesis/chapters/01_introduction.md

 *Radiation schemes* (or *radiative transfer codes*) are modules in numerical weather prediction (NWP) models and general circulation models (GCM) responsible for calculation of radiation fluxes in the atmosphere and the ocean.
-Fluxes are neccessary to quantify diabatic heating of atmospheric and oceanic layers.
+Fluxes are necessary to quantify diabatic heating of atmospheric and oceanic layers.
 Radiation schemes contribute significantly to the accuracy of NWP models, but also take a large fraction of model run time.
 Due to the computational complexity of the problem, numerous approximations have to be